rkogan/grid/README.md

 This application renders a clickable grid of tiles.

+## Demo Link

+Open [https://rkogan.github.io/grid/](https://rkogan.github.io/grid/) to view the app.

 ## Setup

-After cloning this repo, go to the project directory and run:
+First clone this repo, then go to the project directory and run:

 ### `npm install`

-## Running the Application
+## Running the Application Locally

 To start the application, run: